MouriNaruto/MouriDocs/docs/12/ReadMe.md

 ## Memory

-Note: This section is basically follow the Microsoft's specification because memory size is important for a usable Windows experience.
+Follow the Microsoft's specification of the minimum memory size requirement is good choice because memory size is important for a usable Windows experience.

+But I will also add some real values which below the Microsoft's specification for this section if you really want to beyond the limitation.

-### 32-Bit
+### 32-Bit (Microsoft's specification)

 - 12 MiB for NT 3.1 / NT 3.5x
 - 16 MiB for NT 4.0